 For many years his most active concerns have been anthropogenic climate change and energy efficient residential design.
 Since his retirement he has been an Adjunct Senior Research Fellow at University of South Australia’s Barbara Hardy Institute, where he investigates and writes about the psychological and other social barriers to societal response to climate change.
 He has been an active member of the environment movement in SA for many years, and is currently a Councillor for SA on Australian Conservation Council.

 His roles with CORENA reflect a belief that governments have demonstrated a gross incapacity to adequately respond to climate change, and that ordinary citizens must increasingly take on that role in a practical sense.

 Until recently David was a lecturer in the School of Education, University of South Australia, in science, mathematics, and environment education.
 He is currently an Adjunct Research Fellow in the Barbara Hardy Centre for Sustainable Urban Environments.
 He is involved in The Old School Community Garden Inc., Stirling, and the Transition Adelaide Hills community groups.
 He is also an appointed member of the Adelaide Hills Council Sustainability Advisory Committee.

-Margaret Hender – CORENA Chair & Fund Management Committee member
+Margaret Hender – CORENA Chair; Public Fund Committee member